Top

 The defense of your case begins the moment we start talking.
 I begin with a detailed conversation where I ask you to describe what happened in your own words.
 I want to understand your recollection of events before we look at police reports, witness statements, or any other materials gathered by the prosecution.
 Your perspective often reveals important details and context that do not appear in official documents.

-Gathering & Reviewing The Evidence
+Gathering And Reviewing The Evidence

 After that first conversation, I work to obtain all available discovery in your case.
 This generally includes police reports, audio or video recordings, written statements that officers say you made, and any other materials the prosecution plans to use in court.
 In many modern investigations there is some form of video, whether from body cameras, patrol cars, or nearby businesses.
 I review all of this carefully and compare it with what you remember.